github/hubot-scripts/README.md

 # hubot-scripts

-These are a collection of community scripts for [Hubot](https://github.com/github/hubot), a chat bot for your company.
+These are a collection of community scripts for [hubot][hubot], a chat bot for your company.

+## Discovering

+Check out the [hubot-script-catalog][script-catalog] for a list and description of all the available scripts.

 ## Installing